 Art.
+103.0031 (b)

-103.0031 (b) MUST the Entity add the collection fee?
+MUST the Entity add the collection fee?

-IF the fee IS collected, does it HAVE to be 30% ?
+IF the fee IS collected, does it HAVE to be 30%?

-HOW is the fee added ?
+HOW does the entity ADD the fee?

 May the governing entity impose the fee on a case without the Court's consent?
 IF the Defendant requests a trial AND is found "Not Guilty" or IF the case is dismissed for any reason is the COLLECTION FEE STILL ADDED?
 Why IN THE world WOULD A Third Party Company WANT to collect?
-(2003 vs. 2013)

-WHO may make a determination to collect any LESS than the judgment owed?
+WHO may make a determination to collect any LESS than the judgment owed and WHEN would THAT determination be made?

-WHEN could a REDUCTION be GRANTED ?

-IF a REDUCTION is Granted, will it affect the 30% fee ?

 Is COMPETITIVE bidding required for TP Collection Contracts?
 WHY "outsource" these collections?

-Is there a ROLE for a Judge in contract negotiations ?
+WHAT is the ROLE of a Judge in contract negotiations?

 The 30% fee is figured on the total of fines and fees.

 How are the dollars collected?

 SOME companies collect the money and forward payments to the Court

+SOME companies have the Defendant deal DIRECTLY

+with the Court

+T AA AAV 1

-SOME companies have the Defendant deal DIRECTLY with the Court The entity MAY want to look at Timelines and Methods
+The entity MAY want to look at Timelines and Methods

-Timelines vs. Methods
+What are timelines- Letters and Phone Calls?

-What are the Contents of the Letters and the Script of the Phone Calls
+What are the Contents of the

+Letters and the Script of the Phone Calls

-Will these reflect the DEMEANOR of MY Court?
+Will these reflect the DEMEANOR

+of MY Court?

+1

 FINAL THOUGHTS

 THE JUDGE has the FINAL say

-Art 103.0031 HAS to be used in the way the law has intended
+Art 103.0031 HAS to be used in

+the way the law has intended

-The legislative intent of this is collection of COURT ordered judgments
+The legislative intent of this is

+collection of COURT ordered judgments

-THIRD PARTY COLLECTION\$ is ONE TOOL and BUT NOT The ONLYTOOL
+THIRD PARTY COLLECTIONS is ONE TOOL and BUT NOT The ONLY tool THE END

-THE END